Fadak (TV channel)

 Fadak Satellite Channel (قناة فدك الفضائية) is a Shia Islam channel that was founded by a group of Shia Muslims in the United Kingdom with the purpose of conveying Shia Islam to mainly the Arab and Muslim world.
+The channel was founded by Sheikh Yasser Al-Habib, a Kuwaiti Shia Muslim scholar, writer and lecturer residing in the United Kingdom, who appears regularly on the channel, and acts as the spiritual advisor.
+The channel is run from the £2 million building of the Mahdi Servants Union (MSU), which is also run by Al-Habib.

 Programming

 The channel broadcasts various programs: ethical, doctrinal, historical, and revival.
 The channel also features Hawza lectures, Islamic Seminary, on al-Qawaid al-Fiqhiyyah (i.e. methodology of fiqh), Ilm al-Dirayah, Ilm al-Riwayah, Ilm al-Rijal, (studies related to the science of Hadith), as well as a variety of different series of lectures by English, Arabic, French and Persian speakers.

-A regular figure appearing on the channel is Yasser Al-Habib, a Kuwaiti Shia Muslim scholar, writer and lecturer residing in the United Kingdom, who is also the spiritual advisor.

 Support

-The Fadak Satellite Channel is closely connected to the Khoddam al-Mahdi organization, whom Sheikh Yasser Al-Habib also serves as the spiritual father.
+The Fadak Satellite Channel is closely connected to the Khoddam al-Mahdi organization, whom Sheikh Yasser Al-Habib also serves as the spiritual leader.

+Controversies

+Since its creation, the channel has been investigated by Ofcom five separate times.
+The first investigation came in 2012, after delivering a sermon including the sentence “if the newborn is not one of our Shiites, the devil inserts his index finger into the anus of the newborn.”
+Another investigation in 2014 followed allegations that Yasser had made remarks considered offensive to Sunni Muslims, inflaming sectarian tensions within Islam.
+This links to Al-Habib's previous imprisonment in his native Kuwait for “insulting the Prophet Muhammad’s companions, abusing a religious sect and distributing an audiotape without a licence.”

+Fadak is also linked to attacks on embassies committed by the MSU.
+In March 2018, the MSU attacked the Iranian Embassy in London, and then attacked the Azerbaijani Embassy in August 2022.

+Fadak have also been investigated by the charity commission following allegations by the trustees of the organisation that one of the charity's directors had been embezzling funds.
+The director was ultimately cleared of fraud and forgery, however it was found that the trustees had not maintained adequate financial records.